 The timeline of LED development showcases a journey from early discoveries to a transformative technology that has revolutionised lighting and various industries, providing energy-efficient and versatile solutions for the modern world.

-2. First Practical LED (1962): Nick Holonyak Jr., working at General Electric, creates the first practical visible-spectrum LED in 1962.
-Holonyak’s LED emitted red light, utilising a semiconductor alloy of gallium arsenide phosphide.
-This breakthrough opens the door to the practical application of LEDs in various electronic devices.
+Nick Holonyak Jr., working at General Electric, created the first visible-spectrum LED in 1962.
+This red LED, made from gallium arsenide phosphide, marked the beginning of LEDs being used in real-world devices.

 Related Posts